samlatif-uk/bill-unattended-test/README.md

 ```
 http://safe-plains-5453.herokuapp.com/bill.json
 ```
-* JSON must be consumed by a server acting as a proxy.
 * Provide a README on how to run your app or, if you deploy it online, a URL to your app.

 ## What we're looking for